How To Treat Hard Water and What Is It?

 How Do You Treat Hard Water?

-Hard water issues are treated by installing a water softener, also known as a water conditioner, at the point of entry of water into your house.
+Hard water issues are treated by installing a water softener, also known as a water conditioner.
+Water softeners use a process called ion exchange to eliminate hard water minerals.

-Water softeners use a mechanical process called ion exchange to eliminate hard water.
-When hard water enters your home into the water softener unit, it is exposed to charged resin beads containing sodium ions that attract calcium and magnesium from the water.
-When these ions are attached to the resin, the resin beads then release the sodium ions back into the water as part of the ion exchange process, and soft water then flows through your pipes.
+When hard water enters the water softener unit, it’s exposed to charged resin beads containing sodium ions.
+These ions attract calcium and magnesium from the water.
+When they attach to the resin, the resin beads then release the sodium ions back into the water, and soft water flows through your pipes.

 Do You Have Signs of Hard Water?